 There are two main tasks that a user wants to perform using FIDO technology: initial registration with a given online service, and subsequent authentication with that service.
 The user needs a FIDO Authenticator for any of this to work.
 Such an Authenticator provides the user verification mechanism used.
-It can be a standalone hardware device like a U2F (Universal Second Factor), a fingerprint sensor and its firmware that are integrated into a device, or one of many other options.
+It can be a standalone hardware device, a fingerprint sensor and its firmware that are integrated into a device, or one of many other options.
 A FIDO Client is also part of the user's environment, and handles communications between the Authenticator and a FIDO Server.
 The server is part of the online service provider's infrastructure.